cnnmon/Flixster/README.md

 ## Notes

-Had some trouble debugging the APIs portion, but StackOverflow came to the rescue.
+Had some trouble debugging the APIs portion.

 ## Open-source libraries used